wazuh/wazuh-documentation/source/amazon/configuration/dependencies.rst

 Pip
 ---

 The required modules can be installed with Pip, the Python package manager.
-The majority of UNIX distributions have this tool availabel in their software repositories, but it can be compiled from sources too:
+The majority of UNIX distributions have this tool available in their software repositories, but it can be compiled from sources too:

 a) For **CentOS/RHEL/Fedora** systems: